hmmcp/Federated-Conformal-Prediction-Distributed-Fleet-Prognostics/README.md

 ## ADNI Experiment

-A detailed description of the features used in the ADNI experiment is provided in **Supplementary_Materials_ADNI_Features**.
+A detailed description of the features used in the ADNI experiment is provided in **`ADNI/Supplementary_Materials_ADNI_Features.csv`**.
 Because the ADNI dataset requires authorized access, the raw data cannot be publicly distributed with this repository.
 Researchers interested in accessing the dataset should submit a data access request through the official **Alzheimer's Disease Neuroimaging Initiative (ADNI)** website (https://adni.loni.usc.edu/).

 The ADNI experiment follows the same general computational framework as the C-MAPSS experiment.
 Therefore, the code provided for the C-MAPSS dataset can be adapted to reproduce the ADNI analysis after obtaining the required ADNI data and performing the corresponding preprocessing.